Updated

 Dried tomato slices were a very popular Christmas present one year; they can be enjoyed as a snack straight from the jar or used for a great pop of flavor in cooking.

-Rhubarb leather is the reason I grow rhubarb.
-It’s absolutely delicious, and takes the place of candy as a special treat when kiddos are looking for sweets.
-And it’s technically a vegetable!
-Any fruit sauce, like leftover applesauce or sauce from your overly-bountiful pear tree, can be turned into leather as well.
+Homemade fruit leather with rhubarb is the reason I grow rhubarb.
+It’s absolutely delicious, and it takes the place of candy as a special treat when kiddos are looking for sweets.
+And rhubarb is technically a vegetable!
+Here are many more uses for rhubarb, and instructions for growing rhubarb in your home garden.

 Here’s what the rhubarb sauce looks like when it goes on the dehydrator